ying-tang/help-documentation/NetworkTroubleshootingTemplateForCustomers.md

 * Report results of `netstat -nr`
 * If possible, do an nmap against the source to see if the port is potentially being filtered by a firewall along the way.

-Now isolate if the communication problem constrained to 1 VM or many VMs in the same network:
+Now isolate if the communication problem is constrained to 1 VM or many VMs in the same network:
 * Spin up test VMs in the same networks as these IPs and try to reproduce the same problem.

 Lastly: